Posted on:

 Step 4: Locate your video file and click Select

-Important: Videos from Google Drive must be shared with viewers.
-Change the Drive file's sharing setting to "Anyone with the link can view".
+Important: Videos from Drive must be shared with viewers.
+Set the Drive file's sharing setting to "Anyone with the link can view," or viewers will see a permissions error instead of your video.

 Video Playback Settings (Autoplay, Mute, Loop)